Abortion and the Almighty

-Abby Johnson, author (with Cindy Lambert) of the book, Unplanned, was the Planned Parenthood Employee of the Year in the late 1990s.
+Abby Johnson, author (with Cindy Lambert) of the book, Unplanned, was the Planned Parenthood Employee of the Year in 2008.
 The very next year, at her own clinic for which she served as the manager, she quit shortly after witnessing the sonogram of a 15-week old preborn child being aborted.
 The poor kid didn’t have a chance.

 Today pro-life Abby helps medical workers transition out of the abortion industry into other jobs through her outreach, And Then There Were None.